LilaKen/LRQ-Solver/README.md

 - **28.76% error reduction** on 3D Beam dataset
 - **Up to 50× training speedup** over baseline methods

-🔗 Code for reproducing state-of-the-art multi-configuration physics simulations.
+🔗 Code for reproducing the results reported in our *Computer-Aided Design* article.

 ---